-Areas for improvement Recommendations [A.2] - -
+Areas for Improvement Recommendations [A.2] - -

-- 1 These 33 treaties include the treaty with former Czechoslovakia that Brazil continues to apply to Czech Republic and Slovak Republic. - 2.
-This description of an APA based on the definition of an APA in OECD Transfer Pricing Guidelines (OECD, 2017b) for Multinational Enterprises and Tax Administrations.
+- 1. These 34 treaties include the treaty with former Czechoslovak Socialist Republic that Brazil continues to apply to the Czech Republic and the Slovak Republic. - 2.
+This description of an APA based on the definition of an APA in the OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (OECD, 2017b).